markeyser/Deployment-of-ML-Models/02-Course-curriculum-overview.md

 ## Section 6: Machine Learning Pipeline Application

+- Train the model and make predictions
+- Ensuring data format - data validation
+- Versioning and Logging
+- Building a Python package with the model

  in section 6.

 We will continue building on from Section 4 where we wrote the code for deployment.